Electricity Connections FAQ

 - How much does an electricity connection cost?

-- Which electric connection service do you require?
+- Which electricity connection service do you require?

 - Can my electrical service cross my neighbour’s land?

-- Where can I position an electric meter?
+- Where can I position an electricity meter?

 - If I carry out the excavation work/dig the trench, how deep does it need to be?